1. What is a heat pump and how does it work?

 Trends impacting the heat pump industry include:

-• Increase in hybrid systems : Combinations of heat pumps with traditional central heating boilers to maximise efficiency.
+- Increase in hybrid systems : Combinations of heat pumps with traditional central heating boilers to maximize efficiency.

 25. What are the common misconceptions about heat pumps?